Department Chair & Professor

 Behavioral Dimensions of Marketing Channels, Organizational Buying Behavior, Psychometric Assessment of Measurement Scales, Sales Force Automation

-Title: Department Chair, Professor
+Title: Chair and Professor

-Department: Department of Marketing
+Department: Department of Marketing & Supply Chain Management

 Email address: Email me